 I guess it’s about time I got to writing about the food.
-Here’s a copy of the menu the day we were there.
+Here’s a link to the current menu.
 It does appear to change with some regularity, as items I read about online were no longer available but new ones were.

 Yes, that is meatloaf with smoked bacon covered with a fried egg.

 Don’t worry, because that will leave room for dessert.
-Normally we’ll order one dessert with two spoons but there were so many choices we decided to try two of them.
+Usually, we’ll order one dessert with two spoons, but there were so many choices we decided to try two of them.

 At this time, we had to leave to get to our plane.
 In all, we were there for a little short of two hours.
 At no time did we feel the service was dragging and our food was delivered hot (or cold) and drinks were freshly made.
 Our water glasses were always refilled before they got to the bottom.
 We left there full, maybe too full and feeling that we had an excellent dining experience, no matter where the restaurant is located.

 One Flew South lived up to the hype.
-The decor is fresh and modern fitting into the international terminal.
+The decor is fresh and modern, fitting for the international terminal.
 The staff was all professional, efficient and friendly.
-It’s rare that a place is able to pull off all three.
-The food is top notch and the only fault we found was the servings are a bit small for the price.
+A place can rarely pull off all three.
+The food is top-notch and the only fault we found was the servings are a bit small for the price.
 Drinks were inventive and flavorful with prices on the top end of what you’d find at a restaurant bar in a major city.
-Our check ended up being right around $100 with 3 drinks, 2 entrees and two desserts.
+Our check ended up being right around $100 with 3 drinks, 2 entrees, and two desserts.

 I can see why people love this place so much.
 It’s not a restaurant that you’d expect to find in an airport.
 The staff, the food, the atmosphere belongs in a major city with a line to get a reservation.
 Instead, you can walk up to eat a great meal between flights.
 I’m glad I finally got a chance to eat here.
 If I ever have another a long layover in Atlanta, I’ll be back, but I’m not going to plan one just so I can eat here again (Note from Sharon: Well, maybe?
 Depending on the trip?
 LOLOL!).